 Benefits to PURE

-The funds held within SSAs remain on PURE’s balance sheet and are available to PURE to meet claim and expense obligations.
-This contributes to PURE’s financial strength and keeps its cost of capital low by reducing the reliance on expensive third-party capital.
+The funds held within SSAs remain on PURE’s balance sheet and are available to PURE to meet claim and expense obligations.1 This contributes to PURE’s financial strength and keeps its cost of capital low by reducing the reliance on expensive third-party capital.
 In addition, SSA allocations can reduce PURE’s taxable income, so they contribute to PURE’s ability to grow its capital in a highly efficient manner.

 Benefits to Members

 Because these funds remain on PURE’s balance sheet, they help to keep premiums low.
 They also provide an incentive for PURE to deliver great service to our membership because, in the event you leave PURE, the funds within your SSA at that time (less any premiums owed to PURE) will be returned to you (or your estate in the case of death).
-After 10 years of membership, you become a PURE Gold member* and become eligible for annual cash distributions from your SSA.
+After 10 years of membership, you become a PURE Gold member2 and become eligible for annual cash distributions from your SSA.

-Helpful Information About Subscriber Savings Account
+Helpful Information About Subscriber Savings Accounts

 Accessing funds.
 While this account is held in your name, you cannot withdraw from it, nor can the balance be used to pay your premium.
 The funds within it will remain on PURE’s balance sheet to support PURE’s overall claims-paying ability, beneﬁting the membership as a whole.